mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Thresholds
 A Threshold is the minimum number needed to succeed at a task.
 Threshold Step is used very often in these rules.
 A threshold step is used instead of giving the Threshold Target (or TN in other games) to allow the Gamemaster to alter the Targets as they see fit for their game without needing to alter the writing in the rules to maintein balance.

-For example if a character needs a `Biotech + Logic (2) test` in Sixfinity Standard rules they need to roll *at least* a 9 on 3D6.
+For example if a character needs a `Biotech + Intelligence (2) test` in Sixfinity Standard rules they need to roll *at least* a 9 on 3D6.
 If a GM decided they wanted that to be a 10 they do not need to change anything just tell the character they succeeded or failed without having to make any adjustments to the rules.
 This is the same as using the word Simple but the Step makes it easier to explain to a player.
 This is inspired by a number of 80's games like Traveller, Gamma World, Shadowrun 1e where the target number on dice could change.
 This allows for some GM's who want to, to easily swap to a D20 and use 5/10/15/20/25 for their TN's and go looking for Dragons in Dungeons if they want.

 If you are assining a test and the only thing that matters is their Effect on the roll feel free to make it a Step 1 test.